EventLAB-Team/Event-LAB/docs/index.rst

 Event-LAB documentation
 ================================

 Event-LAB is standardizing neuromorphic and event-based localization techniques.
+This documentation will guide you through the use of Event-LAB to run the available baselines and datasets, as well as a detailed guide on contributing your own baselines and datasets to the project.

 Getting Started
 ---------------